owobot-org/owobot/README.md

 owobot can easily create polls for your members to vote in.
 Polls use message components and privacy tokens to ensure that votes are always private and even the person running the bot can't find out who voted for what.

 A poll can be created using the `/poll` command. owobot will create a message with just the title and two buttons: `Add Options` and `Finish`.
 Clicking the `Add Options` button opens a modal (pop up) where you can type the text for a new option.
-Once that's done, owobot edits the message and asks the poll owner to react with the emoji they'd like to use for that poll.
+Once that's done, owobot edits the message and asks the poll's owner to react with the emoji they'd like to use for that poll.
 Once they react, that option is added.
 Options can keep being added until the Finish button is clicked, which finalizes the poll, creates a thread, and opens it up to votes.

+If a user votes multiple times, their vote will be changed to the latest one.

 Commands: